Freight Shipping from San Bernardino to Atlanta

 How much does it cost to ship freight from San Bernardino to Atlanta?

-Full truckload (FTL) rates from San Bernardino, CA to Atlanta, GA currently range from $5,250-$6,471 for a standard dry van load over the 2,442-mile route.
+Full truckload (FTL) rates from San Bernardino, CA to Atlanta, GA currently range $5,250-$6,471 (roughly $2.18-$2.66 per mile over 2,442 miles).
 LTL shipments typically cost $1,543-$2,476 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Bernardino to Atlanta?